 How does the application process work?

-Non-ANU medical students must read the Clinical Elective Placements Handbook in full and understand the information and conditions relating to an elective placement.
+Non-ANU medical students must read the Clinical Elective Placements Handbook (705KB PDF) in full and understand the information and conditions relating to an elective placement.
 Once read, students complete the Clinical Elective Placement Application Booklet for Non-ANU Medical Students.
 This includes an Application Form (Appendix A), payment of the AUD$100 application fee and proof of payment (Appendix B), read and sign the Prohibited Employment Declaration (Appendix C) and the Screening and Vaccination Declaration Form (Appendix D).

 All of the above documents, along with a CV, Letter of Good Standing from your Faculty Dean and Proof of English Proficiency (if applicable) are then emailed to email@example.com.
 Once we have received your application, it can take between 2-8 weeks to receive an outcome.